alan-turing-institute/ModMon/docs/project_structure.md

   - pip:
     - -r requirements.txt
 ```
 It should specify the python version and all packages that should be installed, as well as their versions.
-Note that in the example above all packages are installed with `pip` as specified by a separate `requirements.txt`, a text file specifying packages and their versions as follows:
+Note that in the example above all packages are installed with `pip` as specified by a separate `requirements.txt` file, a text file specifying packages and their versions as follows:
 ```
 lightgbm==2.3.1
 mccabe==0.6.1